tkhq/sdk/packages/telegram-cloud-storage-stamper/README.md

 The Telegram Cloud Storage Stamper has a few different modes of operation, namely a classic [stamper](https://docs.turnkey.com/api-overview/stamps) for stamping requests made to Turnkey's API, and an interface for a Telegram Mini App built with Turnkey to interact with Telegram Cloud Storage.
 This provides the developer of the application utilities such as creating stamps on requests made by users, storing user API keys, storing temporary keys that are needed for decrypting credential bundles for activites like [email auth](https://docs.turnkey.com/features/email-auth) or [oauth](https://docs.turnkey.com/features/oauth), or storing arbitrary values that would be helpful to have saved for a user from session to session on device to device.

-The Telegram Cloud Storage Stamper will, by default, store the API key used for signing in Telegram Cloud Storage under the key `TURNKEY_API_KEY`.
+The Telegram Cloud Storage Stamper will, by default, store the API key used for signing in Telegram Cloud Storage under the key `@turnkey/TURNKEY_API_KEY`.
 A Cloud Storage "key" is the index under which a value is stored in Telegram Cloud Storage.
 This can be changed when using the `.create()` or `.setSigningKey()` functions.
 An API key is stored within Cloud Storage as a JSON string of the following object:
 ```
 {
   apiPublicKey: "compressedApiPublicKeyHex",